UCF Knights football: George O'Leary era (2004–2015)

 Following the disappointing 2003 season, Minnesota Vikings defensive coordinator and former Georgia Tech head coach George O'Leary was named UCF's head coach in 2004.
-This was a controversial and bold hire because O'Leary had previously left Georgia Tech after the 2001 season and been named head coach at Notre Dame, but resigned in disgrace five days into his tenure after inconsistencies were found on his resume.
-The difficult coaching transition for 2004, the Knights' final year in the Mid-American Conference, saw the team hit rock bottom, going 0–11.
+This was a controversial and bold hire because O'Leary – who left Georgia Tech after the 2001 season – had been named the head coach at Notre Dame.
+But he resigned in disgrace five days into his tenure with the Fighting Irish after inconsistencies were found on his resume.

+The 2004 season was UCF's final year in the MAC.
+During this transitional period, the team hit rock bottom, going 0–11.
+But before long, O'Leary would turn the program around.
+He brought UCF to their first division title, first appearance in a conference championship game, first conference championship title, first bowl appearance (and first bowl victory), as well as a victory in a BCS bowl game.
+O'Leary was also at the helm when the Knights moved into their new on-campus stadium in 2007.

-Conference USA
+2005 – Conference USA

-In 2005, UCF started their first season as a member of Conference USA.
-Not expected to improve much over 2004, they surprisingly won their first conference game against Marshall, 23–13, ending the school's 17-game losing streak, then the nation's longest such streak.
+In 2005, UCF began their first season as a member of Conference USA.
+Not expected to improve much over 2004, they surprisingly won their first intra-conference game against Marshall, ending the school's 17-game losing streak, then the nation's longest such streak.
 UCF fans celebrated by storming the field and tearing down the goal posts.
 Students came back to the campus and celebrated further by jumping into UCF's Reflection Pond (a practice normally reserved for Spirit Splash).
-UCF then went on to win eight out of the remaining nine games on their schedule, finishing 7–1 in C-USA games and 8–5 overall, winning the East Division and hosting the first ever C-USA Championship game, which they lost, 44–27, to Tulsa.
-Shortly thereafter, UCF was invited to play in their first ever bowl game, the Hawaii Bowl, losing to Nevada 49–48 in overtime due to a missed PAT that would have tied the game.
-In 2005 O'Leary was chosen by SportsIllustrated.com for the coach of the year award and received votes for the larger Bobby Dodd Coach of the Year Award.
-In May 2006, UCF extended O'Leary's contract for 10 years and increased his pay to $1 million plus incentives per year after he engineered the fourth-best single-season turnaround in college football history.
+UCF finished 8–5 (7–1 in C-USA) winning the East Division and hosting the first ever C-USA Championship game.
+They lost, 44–27 to Tulsa.
+UCF was invited to play in their first ever bowl game, the Hawaii Bowl, losing to Nevada 49–48 in overtime due to a missed PAT that would have tied the game.
+O'Leary was chosen by SportsIllustrated.com for the coach of the year award and received votes for the larger Bobby Dodd Award.
+In May 2006, UCF extended O'Leary's contract for ten years and increased his pay to $1 million per year plus incentives after he engineered the fourth-best single-season turnaround in college football history.